-A majority of Australians sampled (around 88%) rated synthetic biology technologies as moderately to very helpful in eliminating the culling of male chicks.
-Most Australians (64%) also agreed, or strongly agreed, that this technology would be better than current methods of culling male chicks once hatched.
+The majority of Australians (around 93%) rated synthetic biology technologies as moderately to very helpful in managing invasive pest species.
+Most Australians (65%) agreed or strongly agreed that this technology would be better than current methods of managing pest species.

-Despite their support, Australians did have some reservations about the technology.
-Most were concerned that gene marking could have negative long-term consequences:
+Despite the support, Australians did have some reservations about the technology.
+Most were concerned that gene editing could have negative long-term consequences:

-- 76% were at least moderately concerned about consequences for humans and animals - 75% were at least moderately concerned about risks to the natural environment - 82% were at least moderately concerned about whether consequences arising from this technology could be controlled or managed.
+- 79% were at least moderately concerned about the consequences for humans and animals - 76% were at least moderately concerned about the risks to the natural environment - 84% were at least moderately concerned about whether consequences arising from this technology could be controlled or managed.